Guatemala

 Our Supply Partners

 In addition, we are fortunate to work with Eduardo Ambrocio of Prisma Coffee.
-Eduardo worked at Anacafé for 2 decades (heading the Quality Control department for many of those years) and was pivotal in setting up the Cup of Excellence in Guatemala in 2001.
-We first met him in 2010 during a Cup of Excellence competition, and fell in love with the way he described the coffees he adores with infectious enthusiasm, and shared stories of the people behind these coffees with clear respect and admiration for their hard work and expertise.
-Eduardo established Prisma with his wife Lucia and brother Edwin in 2013.
-Together, the trio are focused on sourcing the very best coffees Guatemala has to offer, and supporting small producers from more remote areas of the country to gain access to quality-focused buyers who are willing to pay a premium for quality.
-Through Prisma, we have been able to establish relationships with some of these smaller-scale producers, including Darwin Estuardo Fabian Estrada of El Calagual and Erick de la Roca of La Esperanza.
+Eduardo worked at Anacafé for two decades (heading the Quality Control department for many of those years) and was pivotal in setting up the Cup of Excellence in Guatemala in 2001.
+We first met him in 2010 during a Cup of Excellence competition, and fell in love with the infectious enthusiasm he described his favourite coffees, sharing stories of the people behind them with evident respect and admiration for their hard work and expertise.
+Eduardo went on to establish Prisma with his wife Lucia and brother Edwin in 2013.
+Together, the trio source some of the very best coffees Guatemala has to offer, and support small producers from more remote areas of the country to gain access to quality-focused buyers who are willing to pay a premium for quality.
+Through Prisma, we have been able to establish relationships with some of these smaller-scale producers, including Darwin Fabián of El Calagual and Nery Pablo of Guacamaya.

 Key Coffee-Growing Regions

-98% of coffee in Guatemala is shade-grown.
-The shade trees provide nutrition, prevent erosion and offer important nourishment, infusing the soil with nitrogen and nutrients via the organic matter created by their decaying leaves.
-In addition, the shade trees moderate the intensity and quality of sunlight, helping to regulate the coffee trees’ respiration and photosynthesis, and protecting the coffee roots and leaves from sun damage.
+Some 98% of coffee in Guatemala is shade-grown.
+These trees prevent erosion and provide important soil nourishment, infusing the soil with nitrogen and other nutrients via the organic matter created by their decaying leaves.
+In addition, their added foliage moderate the intensity and quality of sunlight, helping to regulate the coffee trees’ respiration and photosynthesis, and protecting the coffee roots and leaves from sun damage.
 Shade cover also allows the coffee beans to mature more slowly, enhancing the resulting sweetness, acidity and complexity in the cup.

 Guatemala coffee plantations cover more than 270,000 hectares, with an estimated 38 million shade trees and coffee plants making up 6.4% of the nation’s forest cover.
 These coffee ‘forests’ are typically located on steep mountain ranges, in important water recharge areas, and help to protect the country’s ecological health by aiding in the preservation of local biodiversity, protecting watersheds and helping prevent erosion.